Gonxolo/tacho-streaming/README.md

 # tacho-streaming
-Platform to embed videos, so they can later be used in streaming.
+Website built for embedding and storing videos and live events so they can later be used on streaming.
+(Work in Progress)